 I did it my way” is certainly a familiar lyric from Ol’ Blue Eyes.
-But how many people can actually attest to the fact that they did or plan to do it their way.
-When it comes to being an original whether in your personal life or running your spa or massage practice, it can be daunting to do it your way.
+But how many people can actually attest to the fact that they did or plan to do it their way?
+When it comes to being an original, whether in your personal life or running your spa or massage practice, it can be daunting to do it your way.
 For starters, you might shake up a few people – clients, your team, and your business partners - and that’s always a risk.
-But you may be missing out on opportunities and greater success when you fail to follow your instincts about new and unique skincare treatments or massage therapies, a non-conventional marketing or sales program or even decorating your business in a bold and daring way.
+But you may be missing out on opportunities and greater success when you fail to follow your instincts about new and unique skin care treatments or massage therapies, a non-conventional marketing or sales program, or even decorating your business boldly and daringly.

-As Z. Hereford points out in “Dare to be an Original,”being an original means putting yourself on the line and subjecting yourself to scrutiny, judgment and even worse ridicule.
+As Z. Hereford points out in “Dare to be an Original,” is an original means putting yourself on the line and subjecting yourself to scrutiny, judgment, and even worse, ridicule.
 But not doing so means you may be resigning yourself to complacency and possibly never living to your full potential.

-Don’t take things personally: Keep in mind that when someone else is attacking or challenging you, they really are defending their own beliefs.
-Challenging you absolves them of the responsibility to re-evaluate own convictions.
+Keep in mind that when someone else is attacking or challenging you, they really are defending their own beliefs.
+Challenging you absolves them of the responsibility to re-evaluate their own convictions.

 Steve Jobs famously said in a 2005 commencement address to Stanford graduates: